Kans-alpha/hf/README.md

 # hf
-this is the repo to store hugging face models
+this is the repo for Hyperspectral imaging integration with Googlr maps